homunet/mugen-eisaku/prompt.md

 * Display: Target expression: [Selected expression]
 * Display: Insert \n (Move to a new line)
 * Display: Insert a horizontal line
-* Create a question that naturally elicits the use of this expression
+* Create a question that naturally elicits the use of this expression, using fewer than 50 words.
     * The created question must NOT include the expression itself
     * Choose the theme from a wide range of social problems and concerns.
 It need not be typical issues.
 Do not restrict your question to recent issues or those that occurred in America or Japan.
 * Display: Question: [the created question]